dyegosutil/aws-s3-presigned-post/README.md

 - https://docs.aws.amazon.com/AmazonS3/latest/API/RESTObjectPOST.html

 # Issues

+sometimes seems that due to the ```=``` in the end of the policy, there was a signature problem.
+Removing one of the 3 = symbols in the end of the request made it work.
+Investigate this better.
+Perhaps print the policy withouth any = in the end to avoid problems.
+But test this first.
 - include support for/check ```x-ignore-```
 - Test to be done
   - upload with key in policy